clemenko/cosigning_carbide/README.md

 Let's first break down some of the Buzzword Bingo.
 At a high level:

 * **Attestations** - Confirmation of Authenticity - Meaning the authenticity of the file/object can be verified through the signature and tooling.
-* **Vulnerability Report** - List of the CVEs in the image.
+* **Vulnerability Report** - List of the Common Vulnerabilities and Exposures ( CVEs ) in the image.
 The Vulnerability Report is has uploaded to the Registry with the Signing Key.
 There is an Attestation of the Vulnerability Report.
 * **Software Bill of Materials (SBOMs)** - A list of components in the image.
 Similar to the Vulnerability Report the SBOM is also a file that has can be authenticated.
 The SBOM is great for looking at the individual components in the image.
 * **Signature** - Signature used to sign all the Attestations and Image.
 There is a basic Public/Private key pair usage.
 The public key for Carbide is published in a few places.